neonidian/public-key-infrastructure/README.md

 ### Why PKI ?

-As internet grows and devices communicate with each other, there arose a requirement for a secure communication between devices so that the data which passes through the internet cannot not be mis-used if intercepted.
+As internet grows and devices communicate with each other, there arose a requirement for secure communication between devices so that the data which passes through the internet cannot not be mis-used if intercepted.
 Data can be intercepted since internet involves many devices like gateways and routers that relay the data.

-E.g., A user sitting in Iceland accessing a website that is hosted in a server in India has their data go through several gateways and routing and because of this, the data can be intercepted in those gateways and routers.
+E.g., A user sitting in Iceland accessing a website that is hosted on a server in India has their data go through several gateways and routing and because of this, the data can be intercepted in those gateways and routers.

 **https**

-On opening any website and if it starts with _https_ like https://www.sample_site.com, it means that the website uses [encryption]  which means any information sent through the website is scrambled and anybody who intercepts the information cannot view the actual information.
+On opening any website and if the URL of the website starts with _https_ like https://www.sample_site.com, it means that the website uses [encryption] which means any information sent through the website is scrambled and anybody who intercepts the information cannot view the actual information.

 **http**

-On the other hand, if a website starts with _http_ like http://www.oh-my-gosh.com, any information which is sent through the network is not encrypted and anybody like your ISPs can easily see the data that is transmitted which can lead to [spoofing].
+On the other hand, if a website URL starts with _http_ like http://www.oh-my-gosh.com, any information which is sent through the network is not encrypted and anybody like your ISPs can easily see the data that is transmitted which can lead to [spoofing].

 So it is always good to check if the web pages where you enter sensitive information like Username/password, addresses, credit